mdykman/jtl/README.md

 		=== string-oriented ===
-      split(sep) - returns an array of strings splitting the input on sep join(cnj) - expects an array of strings as iput data, returning the joined string with cnj in between substr(start) - return the substring of
+      split(sep) - returns an array of strings splitting the input on sep join(cnj) - expects an array of strings as input data, returning the joined string with cnj in between substr(start) - return the substring of
       substr(start,length)